 The Best Answer for Tooth Loss

 When a patient comes to see us with missing teeth and asks us how they should replace them, our first recommendation is always dental implants.
 Why?
 In short, they are the most complete and advanced solution available today, able to provide unmatched aesthetics, function, and durability compared to all other treatments.
-If you’re ready to permanently close those gaps in your smile, Dr. Sikes is ready to provide you with the best thing modern dentistry has to offer right here in Mount Pleasant.
-To learn more about what they could do for you, contact us today.
+If you’re ready to permanently close those gaps in your smile, Dr. Sikes is ready to provide you with the best thing modern dentistry has to offer with dental implants in Mount Pleasant.
+To learn more about what they could do for you, contact us today!

 Benefits of Dental Implants

 So why are dental implants so special?
 Because they are the only treatment that replaces both the root and crown of a tooth.
-Other restorations only bring back the upper portion of a tooth, but thanks to implants’ two part structure, patients never have to worry about their new teeth breaking or shifting out of place.
+Other restorations only bring back the upper portion of a tooth, but thanks to implants’ unique three-part structure, patients can enjoy benefits that other solutions cannot deliver.

 Dental implants are incredibly versatile and can be paired with a variety of restorations in order to bring back any number of teeth.
 Regardless of how many teeth you need to replace, we have a solution that can take advantage of implants.
 Which implant-retained restoration would be best for you?
 After Dr. Sikes has fully examined your mouth and assessed your tooth-loss situation, he can put together a treatment designed specifically for your smile.

 Missing One Tooth

-A porcelain crown can be placed onto one implant root.
+For single missing tooth, a porcelain crown can be placed onto one implant root.
 Basically, it replaces the entire missing tooth and replicates natural structure.
 Unlike with a bridge, which has to be positioned in between two healthy teeth, implants can bring back a single tooth without the surrounding dental structure needing to be altered.
 As a result, you hold onto more of your natural teeth, and your replacement tooth stands independently.

 Missing Multiple Teeth

-The dental implant crowns we touched on above can be placed throughout the mouth to close multiple gaps, but for patients with consecutive missing teeth, just two implant roots can support up to 4 teeth in a row.
+The dental implant crowns we touched on above can be placed throughout the mouth to close multiple gaps, but for patients with several consecutive missing teeth, just two implant roots can support up to four replacement teeth in a row.
 This is a much more cost-effective solution compared to replacing each tooth individually, and it still delivers fantastic results that can last for decades.
 If you think an implant bridge could be right for you, feel free to ask about it during your consultation.

 Missing All Teeth